 Annualised portfolio investment returns (gross of direct costs) relative to real-return objectives and asset-based benchmarks for the financial year to 30 June 2018

 Wealth builder (%)

-During the current financial year, actual recovery ratios were in line with budgeted recovery ratios.
+During the current financial year actual recovery ratios were lower than budgeted recovery ratios due to: